Presenters: Yvette McCoy, MS, CCC-SLP, BCS-S & Rinki Varindani Desai, MS, CCC-SLP, CBIS

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

-"I like that I can watch the course according to my own time and pace."
+"I liked that I could watch the course according to my own time and pace."
 N.R.
 (Nov.
 2022)

 "Very 'user-friendly'."
 D.K.
 (Oct.
 2022)